dylangit01/instantTrip.io_full_version/README.md

 * moment: for showing time and date in UI
 * react-file-base64: for converting images to string
 * @material-ui: for styling and icons
+* jwt-decode: creating authentication
+* react-google-login: create google account authentication
+* react-router-dom: adding new screens and flows to the app

 ## Client Side Structure
 * components: separate app into different isolated component with its own styles